Biodiversity-Meets-Data/STAC-collections/README.md

 # STAC-collections
-BMD specific stac collections and items JSON
+BMD STAC

+A repo to store collection json and other related scripts.